-There are nine of us, six of whom are directors.
-There is no heirarchy, we all have an equal say and equal pay – we make the same dough, regardless of whether a co-op member is a baker, designer, helping in the shop or managing the accounts.
+There are eight of us, all of whom are directors.
+There is no hierarchy, we all have an equal say and equal pay – we make the same dough, regardless of whether a co-op member is a baker, in the shop or managing the accounts.

-Nancy has been with Loaf since the very early days when it was run from Tom’s home in Cotteridge.
-Nancy has a wealth of hands-on experience in worker co-ops and building community, she was part of the founding team of Birmingham Bike Foundry and also set up Stirchley Community Market.
-She’d never say this herself but Nancy is one of the reasons that our high street is beginning to flourish.
+Nancy has been with Loaf since the the beginning.
+She has a wealth of hands-on experience in worker co-ops and building community – she was part of the founding team of Birmingham Bike Foundry – and also set up Stirchley Community Market.
+Nancy ensures that Loaf’s ethics run deep through the organisation.

 Sarah – Baker / Director (2013-)